A consensus-based global optimization method for high dimensional machine learning problems: Acknowledgement

 \section{Acknowledgement}

 JAC was partially supported by the EPSRC grant number EP/P031587/1.
 SJ was partially supported by NSFC grants No. 11871297 and No. 31571071.
 LL was partially supported by NSFC grants No. 11901389 and No. 11971314, and the Shanghai Sailing Program 19YF1421300.
+We thank Dr. Doheon Kim for discussion on the convergence rate of the Laplace principle.